-10.4 Assessment 🖌
+10.4 Assessment

-10.4.1 A thorough appraisal of the circuit shall be carried out to determine its performance under the specified fault conditions.
+- 10.4.1 A thorough appraisal of the circuit shall be carried out to determine its performance under the specified fault conditions.
 This appraisal shall take the form of a theoretical analysis and a component failure simulation test.
-Fault simulations may also be carried out to simulate faults within complex systems, e. g.
-EPROM emulation tests.

-10.4.2 Only the safety related software as identified according to 10.2.2.3 shall be subjected to further assessment.
+Fault simulations may also be carried out to simulate faults within complex devices, e.g. EPROM emulation tests. - 10.4.2 Only the safety related software (Software class B and C) as identified according to 10.3.3 shall be subjected to further assessment.
 For the identification, a fault tree analysis may be used.

-11 Marking, installation and operating instructions (see also annex DC)
+11 Marking, installation and operating instructions (see also Annex C)